astropy/photutils/docs/psf_matching.rst

 For this example, we will use the :class:`~photutils.psf.matching.CosineBellWindow` for the low-pass window.
-Also note that these Spitzer/IRAC channel 1 and 4 PSFs have the same shape and pixel scale.
+Note that these Spitzer/IRAC channel 1 and 4 PSFs have the same shape and pixel scale.
 If that is not the case, one can use the :func:`~photutils.psf.matching.resize_psf` convenience function to resize a PSF image.
-Typically one would interpolate the lower-resolution PSF to the same size as the higher-resolution PSF.
+Typically, one would interpolate the lower-resolution PSF to the same size as the higher-resolution PSF.

 .. doctest-skip::